emilyasterjones/emilyasterjones.github.io/_pages/about.md

 September 2020: Refreshed this website using the academic pages format, and added several [resources](/resources/) and a [DEI statement](/dei/).

+I am co-chairing the 2021 [Inhibition in the CNS Gordon Research Seminar](https://www.grc.org/inhibition-in-the-cns-grs-conference/2021/).
+All are welcome to apply!
+Check out [how we designed this conference to be open & inclusive](/grs/).

 June 2020: My last name changed from Jones to Aery Jones.